Infinity Food Vessels is a product and service concept which is intended to address the following United Nations 2030 Sustainable Development Goals:

 Growth trends highlight the increase in consumption of healthy foods and prepared meals in the United Kingdom market.
 Sales in ethical food and drink products, including organic, fair-trade and free range products rose to £9 Billion in 2015 according to the 2018 Ethical Consumer Markets Report.

 There are an assortment of UK companies that offer prepared meals or recipe box delivery programs.
-Many of these companies are providing healthy food options but none have placed any emphasis on reusable food packaging or creating a system that encourages containers to be returned.
+Many of these companies are providing healthy food options, some of which are from sustainable sources, but none have placed any emphasis on reusable food packaging or creating a system that encourages containers to be returned.

 estimated Impact of innovation on marine plastics…

-Since Infinity Food Vessels are intended to be made with 100% recycled marine plastic, there is potential for this innovation to have a great social and environmental impact.
-The vessels are currently designed to use a total of 0.733 kg of plastic per unit.
+Since Infinity Food Vessels are to be made with 100% recycled marine plastic, this innovation has potential to make a great social and environmental impact.
+The 3 vessels are currently designed to use a total of 0.733 kg of plastic per unit.

-It is estimated that if 100,000 units of the Infinity Food Vessels are made within the first year, that 73.3 metric tonnes of marine plastic could be removed from marine environments.
-If the company conservatively increases its volume of production by 10% annually over a five year period, it is estimated that 545.46 metric tonnes of marine plastic could be removed from marine environments.
-If the company aggressively increases its volume by 50% annually, it is estimated that 966.64 metric tonnes of marine plastic could be removed by the fifth year.
+As a small example, if 100,000 units are made within the first year, then 73.3 metric tonnes of marine plastic could be removed from marine environments.
+If the company conservatively increases its volume of production by 10% annually over a five year period, it is estimated that 545.46 metric tonnes of marine plastic could be removed by the fifth year.
+If the company aggressively increases its production by 50% annually, it is estimated that 966.64 metric tonnes of marine plastic could be removed by the fifth year.

 Ultimately the goal is to prove the concept and scale up the production and distribution of the product and service.
 Once scaled up and introduced into other markets, there is an opportunity to have a greater impact by using more marine plastic and manufacturing more vessels for different markets.